NCAR/climate-primer-water/doc/ch4_gcms.rst

 road; SSP3 regional rivalry; SSP4 inequality; and SSP5 fossil-fueled
 development.
-For each of these storylines, different outcomes regarding emissions and thus concentrations of greenhouse gasses, aerosol, and land use changes can be considered (e.g., Riahi et al., 2017).
+For each of these storylines, different outcomes regarding emissions and thus concentrations of greenhouse gasses, aerosol, and land-use changes can be considered (e.g., Riahi et al., 2017).
 The ScenarioMIP process then performed a selection of scenarios that offer continuation to previous assessment reports.
-The core (Tier 1) scenarios offered to the climate modeling communities were: SSP1-2.6, with an end of century radiative forcing of about 2.6 W/m\ :sup:`2`; SSP2-4.5 with 4.5 W/m\ :sup:`2`; SSP3-7.0 with 7 W/m\ :sup:`2`, and SSP5-8.5 with 8.5 W/m\ :sup:`2`.
+The core (Tier 1) scenarios offered to the climate-modeling communities were: SSP1-2.6, with an end-of-century radiative forcing of about 2.6 W/m\ :sup:`2`; SSP2-4.5 with
+4.5 W/m\ :sup:`2`; SSP3-7.0 with 7 W/m\ :sup:`2`, and SSP5-8.5 with 8.5
+W/m\ :sup:`2`.